greggigon/docker-hack-night/docs/1. basics/README.md

 ## Running your first container

-We are going to use **Ubuntu** base image as our base container.
+We are going to use **Ubuntu** base image as our base container running a simple command.
-Pull the Ubuntu image from the registry first. *(If you don't remember how to do it, look up :) )*

 ```
 $ docker run ubuntu:14.10 /bin/echo "Hello World"